What is a Midface Lift?

 Patients experience some bruising and inflammation post-surgery, which may be noticeable for about two weeks.
 Although swelling can last a bit longer for some.
 Applying ice packs to swollen areas and elevating your head will help to reduce the inflammation and ease any discomfort.
-You can also take pain medication if you need it, which Dr. Holds will discuss with you.
+You can also take pain medication if you need it, which our team will discuss with you.

 Dressings may be applied to the incision areas, but these are removed the next day.
 You must also return to our office after six to eight days in order to get your sutures removed.
 If chewing is uncomfortable for the first day or two, you may prefer to eat and drink only liquids, such as protein shakes and soups.

 Most people can return after about a week.
 We advise all patients who have this procedure to refrain from strenuous exercise for at least a week, and it’s very important to always wear sunblock when outside, especially during the two months after your surgery.
 Since you will feel sleepy from the sedation, you must have someone drive you home after your surgery, but you can go home the same day.